renapoliveira/killswitch-for-openvpn/README.md

 ## Notes

-* The script is using tun0 as the VPN tunnel interface, if your OS uses a different one, edit the folloing line
+* The script is using tun0 as the VPN tunnel interface, if your OS uses a different one, edit the following line
 ```shell
 TUNNEL=tun0
 ```

-* Make sure your authentication credentials are properly configured within your .ovpn file, so when the VPN is reconnected, there will ne no interaction needed.
+* Make sure your authentication credentials are properly configured within your .ovpn file, so, when the VPN is reconnected, it will not ask you for credentials.